 Deciding where to stay in Shanghai

-As you can see, there are a lot of things to explore, and deciding where to stay in Shanghai is important.
+As you have seen in this travel guide, there are a lot of things to explore, and deciding where to stay in Shanghai is important.
 Whether you stay in Pudong, Jing’an, People’s Square, Xujiahui or Former French Concession, all those neighborhoods are in good locations.

 The atmosphere of the area, whether you travel for leisure or business, whether you travel with your family or friends, and proximity to the attractions you prefer to visit should probably be the deciding factors.
 Whatever your preference is, you’ll have a great time in Shanghai.